ajroach42/ajroach42.github.io/_posts/2018-04-24-observations-on-modern-computing-the-last-10-years-were-a-misstep.md

 ## Why didn't it work?

-I think that many of the steps towards demistifying the computer of the 80s and 90s did good work, but ultimately, the computer industry left the whole idea behind, in favor of making some tasks Very Easy while making other tasks Practically Impossible, and turning everything in to a survielance device.
+I think that many of the steps towards demistifying the computer of the 80s and 90s did good work, but ultimately, the computer industry left the whole idea behind, in favor of making some tasks Very Easy while making other tasks Practically Impossible, and turning everything in to a surveillance device.
 It seems like every major advancement over the last 10 years has been, at best, a step in the wrong direction.

 But this isn't about Programming Tools or about Ease of Use.
 It's about the idea of User Friendliness, and the competing idea of User Hostility.
 Modern computers are Intentionally user hostile, in that the modern internet is a survielance machine, but modern computer are also user hostile in that we don't provide documentation on our software, and we no longer make our software end-user modifiable.